mandiant/capa/README.md

 The [github.com/fireeye/capa-rules](https://github.com/fireeye/capa-rules) repository contains hundreds of standard library rules that are distributed with capa.
 Please learn to write rules and contribute new entries as you find interesting techniques in malware.

-If you use IDA Pro, then you use can use the [IDA Pro plugin for capa](capa/ida/plugin/).
+If you use IDA Pro, then you use can use the [capa explorer IDA plugin](capa/ida/plugin/). capa explorer lets you quickly identify and navigate to interesting areas of a program and dissect capa rule matches at the assembly level.
-This script adds new user interface elements to IDA, including an interactive tree view of rule matches and their locations within the current database.
-As you select the checkboxes, the plugin will highlight the addresses associated with the features.
-We use this plugin all the time to quickly jump to interesting parts of a program.

 ![capa + IDA Pro integration](doc/img/ida_plugin_intro.gif)